Emmanuel-R8/time-series-compressive-transformer/README.md

 # Required packages

-Pytorch-Lightning: see the [Pytorch Lightning website](https://pytorch-lightning.readthedocs.io/en/latest/).
+__Pytorch-Lightning__: see the [Pytorch Lightning website](https://pytorch-lightning.readthedocs.io/en/latest/).
 Install in a fresh environment with `pip install pytorch-lightning`.

-Neptune.ai: This requires a free Neptune.ai account.
+__Neptune.ai__: This requires a free Neptune.ai account.
 Install with `pip install neptune-client`.

 # Note: